Known4225/turtle/README.md

 # Example project

 An example project, `turtle.c` is included with the repository.
 The binaries for this project for windows (64-bit) and linux (x86-64) are included in the repository and can be run without dependencies.
 The project showcases some of turtle's features and is intended to be a guide on how to code with turtle.

+The example project can be built with `make win` on windows or `make` on linux.
+Windows requires `gcc` and the ability to run makefiles, I recommend [w64devkit](https://github.com/skeeto/w64devkit).

 ## Config